appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ![image-9](./images/image-9.png)

 My first build failed due to authorization issue stemming from GitHub credentials, so I swapped with the DockerHub ones and the build was successful.
-I will run another build to check the idempotent nature of Jenkins builds in DockerHub and there was no additional image created which is cool.
+I will run another build to check the idempotent nature of Jenkins builds in DockerHub and there was no additional image created which is cool because there was no change in dependencies.

 ![image-10](./images/image-10.png)

-The image was successfully pushed in DockerHub and I will use it later on to automate the deployment of the build in an AWS EC2 instance.
+The image was successfully pushed in DockerHub and I will use it later on to automate other tasks.
+Something to note in freestyle jobs like the one I just did is that they are not ideal for Jenkins CI/CD pipeline due to the considerable amount of time taken to configure Jenkins.
+On the other hand, Groovy scripts are used to run pipeline jobs.

 ![image-11](./images/image-11.png)